rutuja-lohakare/Blockchain-NFT-Sales-Analytics/README.md

 # Blockchain-NFT-Sales-Analytics

 ## Introduction
-This project showcases a comprehensive analysis for three different NFTs using SQL queries and interactive visualizations.
+This project showcases a comprehensive analysis of three different NFTs using SQL queries and interactive visualizations.
 Key features include detailed views of sale trends, buyer-seller interactions, and pricing dynamics.
-The insights garnered from these dashboards are instrumental in aiding investors and NFT enthusiasts in understanding the nuances of the NFT market.
+The insights garnered from these dashboards are instrumental in understanding the nuances of the NFT market.

 ## Project Details
 ### Fidenza: Unveiling the Art & Market